algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/test_plan.md

 - **Response Times**: Must remain under 1 second for typical pathfinding queries on a standard laptop.
 - **Load / Stress**: If resources allow, test concurrent requests.
-- **CSV Verification**: In ideal conditions, verifying 30 million lines in ~1 minute.
+- **CSV Verification**: In ideal conditions, verifying 30 millions lines in ~1 minute.
 A progress bar indicates the state; if no progress after 10 seconds, warn the user.

 ### 5.3 Data Integrity Testing